-The wine equalisation tax (WET) is levied in Australia for sales of wine including wine exported from New Zealand.
-If you’re exporting wine to Australia you may be entitled to a WET rebate.
+Wine equalisation tax (WET) is levied in Australia for sales of wine including wine exported from New Zealand.
+If you’re exporting wine you have produced to Australia, you may be entitled to a WET rebate.

 To claim the rebate you must have an excise identification number and be an approved New Zealand participant.
 The amount of the rebate is income for the New Zealand resident wine producer.